There are no active ads.

 I can’t.
 I can not describe this asinine plot for one more second.
 It involves more love spell nonsense, and finally a trip to the Phantom Zone, and then a fight with a giant demon because… why not?

 This movie just feels completely random.
-And the sad thing is it comes from the same producing team behind the first two Christopher Reeve Superman movies.
+The sad thing is that it comes from the same producing team behind the first two Christopher Reeve Superman movies.

 1984 Movie Reviews will return on Dec.
 7 with Beverly Hills Cop!